Desert Spring, California

 Desert Spring is a former settlement in Kern County, California in the Fremont Valley, south of Red Rock Canyon State Park.
 It was located 1.5 mi northeast of Cantil.
-About .8 miles north of California State Route 58 on Bellville Road at the railroad tracks.

 The place, with natural springs, was important as a source of freshwater to the Native Americans, explorers, prospectors, and others in the Mojave Desert.
+Visitors included Joseph R. Walker in 1834, John C. Fremont in 1844, and migrants entering California in 1850 who had used the El Paso Range route.
+Later in the 19th century the water source was used by "ore freighters and prospectors".

 The site is now registered as California Historical Landmark #476.